popgendad/libpbwt/README.md

 # libpbwt

-A C library for implementing the positional Burrows-Wheeler transform
+A C library for implementing the positional Burrows-Wheeler transform (PBWT)

 ## Introduction

 The positional Burrows-Wheeler transform is an efficient method for haplotype storage and matching ([Durbin 2014](https://www.ncbi.nlm.nih.gov/pubmed/24413527)).
-The `libpbwt` library introduces a new file format for storing pbwt data, which is described below in the [PBWT file format](https://gitlab.com/evolgen/libpbwt#PBWT-file-format) subsection below.
+The `libpbwt` library introduces a new file format for storing PBWT data, which is described below in the [PBWT file format](https://gitlab.com/evolgen/libpbwt#PBWT-file-format) subsection below.

 The [`pbwtmaster`](https://gitlab.com/evolgen/pbwtmaster) program is a front-end utility that uses a large proportion of the functionality provided in the `libpbwt` library.